almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 will have to train, because training people does not add value to the company nor does it help make the company a profit.

+### Should I list my certifications on my resume and LinkedIn?

+Yes, if they are relevant to the work to the job that you have or want to have.
+Your safe food certification is irrelevant to being a network engineer, thus would not make sense to list this on your resume or LinkedIn.

 ## Degrees

 ### Do I need to have a Computer Science or tech degree to get into tech?